Akil Baddoo Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.90 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.88).

 © 2023 Data Skrive.
 All rights reserved.